WayanLu/RoboAO2/README.md

 ## Logger
 ```/server/libs/logger.js```
 - This file is a basic logger that outputs to a log file.
 There is a boolean variable that you can set to `true` or `false` to turn it on
+- If you add another route or function, you can add a `Logger.log()` function

 ___
 ## Testing